What we’ve discovered about Donald Trump’s tax returns

 Trump made zero charitable contributions in his final year as president

 The former president’s lack of charitable donations with his own money became a sourcey of scrutiny during his 2016 presidential campaign, thanks in part to reporting from The Washington Post.
 At the same time, when Mr Trump ran for president, he said he would donate his presidential salary to charity.
+And his White House press secretary, Kayleigh McEnany, declared that he would donate $100,000 to the Department of Health of Human Services in a tweet sent March of 2020.

 But in 2020, the former president did not give any money to charity in 2020, according to his joint income filing with Ms Trump, according to line 10b of his 1040 tax return.
 The former president’s lack of charitable contribution came as he reported a loss of $4.7m during the Covid-19 pandemic.